 Key Takeaways

-• Inflammation Control: Chronic sleep deprivation fuels inflammation, which can derail immune responses and increase disease risk.
+- Inflammation Control: Chronic sleep deprivation fuels inflammation, which can derail immune responses and increase chronic diseases risk.

-One of the key stages of sleep, Stage 3 NREM, is crucial for bodily repair and immune reinforcement.
-This deepest stage of sleep makes up about 25% of total sleep time in adults.
-During this phase, your body repairs tissue builds bone and muscle, and strengthens the immune system, preparing you to face the next day.
+One of the most crucial stages of sleep is Stage 3 NREM, or deep sleep.
+This stage makes up about a quarter of an adult's total sleep time.
+During this period, your body repairs tissue, builds bone and muscle, and reinforces your immune system so you're ready to tackle the next day.

 Did You Know: Poor sleep quality can negatively impact immune response, while good sleep enhances immunity.